To sign up for a course please complete the signup form at the bottom of this page or call Sue at Tel: (802) 244-7909 or Fax: (802) 244-1696

 Many of the courses offered at The Center are available in a distance learning format Click here for distance learning courses where you can purchase and download courses.

-Upcoming Courses for Fall 2017
+Upcoming Courses for Winter/Spring Term 2023

 October 9th-12th.
 Workshop: “Love is What We Came Here For” by Dr. Jeremiah Abrams, from Bali; Jungian Analyst, Best-selling author, teacher, mentor.
 At Sacred Mountain Studio.
 Dr. Abrams will be giving a public talk on the 7th of October at 7:30 at the College Street Congregational Church in Burlington ($5 to attend).
 Contact firstname.lastname@example.org